Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Evaluation

 \subsection{Sensitivity Study}

 \Fig{fig:sens_study} shows the sensitivity of the computation budget (expressed as a percentage) to both the overall VBench score and execution latency on Wan (2s) and OpenSora (2s).
-On both models, we observe that VBench score degrades rapidly when the computation budget drops below around 30\%.
+On both models, we observe that the VBench score degrades rapidly when the computation budget drops below around 30\%.
 In contrast, execution latency increases linearly with the computation budget.
-These results suggest that selecting a computation budget in the range between 30\% and 40\% offers a favorable trade-off between generation quality and inference efficiency.
+These results suggest that selecting a computation budget in the range between 30\% and 50\% offers a favorable trade-off.